elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-20-cs3230-lecture-9-np-hardness.md

 - P: Set of decision problems that can be solved in polynomial time.
 Intuitively, P is the set of problems that can be solve quickly
 - NP: Set of decision problems with the following property:
-	- If the answer is yes, then there is a proof of this fact that can be checked in polynomial time
+	- If the answer is yes, then there is a **proof of this fact** that can be checked in polynomial time
+    	- Given a circuit, decide if ther exist x1 to xn such that C(x1..Xn) = 1
+        - In this case, x1..xn is the proof
     - NP is the set of decision problems where we can verify a Yes answer quickly if we have the solution in front of us
 - co-NP: The opposite of NP.
 If the answer to a problem in co-NP is No, then there is a proof of this fact that can be checked in polynomial time
+	- for all forall x_1 to x_n, --> C(x_1 to x_n) = 0?

+> We do not know if ckk-sat is co-NP:
+	- There is no other way than to check every single combination

 It is easy to see circuit-sat is in NP: a satisfying assignment is a proof.